tbedford/Website-Test/source/wolf-memory-manager.md

-A problem can arise though if you are low on memory and you have a lot of objects in a scene and what happens is the memory manager purges blocks to try and create free space and then reloads those same assets as they are required.
+A problem can arise though if you are low on memory and you have a lot of objects in a scene and what happens is the memory manager purges blocks to try and create free space and then reloads those same assets as they are required for the scene.
 You end up with thrashing going on.

-You would expect the frame rate to drop off a cliff at this point because the manager will keep scanning the block list and purging to try and make space, and then reloading the assets - all this takes time.
+You would expect the frame rate to drop off a cliff at this point because the manager will scan the block list, purge it to try and make space, and then reload assets - all this takes time.

 Thrashing might happen on a PC with only conventional memory as the user has not set up the system to use the area above 640K - or has that area clogged up with so-called Terminate and Stay Resident programs (TSRs).
 TSRs were "a thing" back in the DOS days.

-Of course you still end up with fragmentation, so the Id memory manager has another trick up its sleeve - compaction.
+Of course even with purging, you can still end up with fragmentation, and a subsequent "out of memory" error.
+So the Id memory manager has another trick up its sleeve - compaction.

 Compaction in this implementation involves copying allocated blocks so they are contiguous.
-This eliminates the holes between allocated blocks, collecting the holes together at the upper end of the memory map in a contiguous free space.
-In other words you effectively collect all the little holes into one big hole!
+This eliminates the holes between allocated blocks, in effect collecting the holes together at the upper end of the memory map in a contiguous free space.
+In other words you gather all the little holes into one big hole!

 This is somewhat complicated in the implementation as some blocks are deemed locked and so cannot be moved.
-I've not investigated this but at a guess I would say that some data in memory is transferred by the DMA controller, say from RAM to the Sound Blaster card, and if you moved the source memory, the DMA controller would quite happily copy over incorrect data, the origonal source data having moved!
+I've not investigated this in detail but at a guess I would say that some data in memory is transferred by the DMA controller, say from RAM to the Sound Blaster card, and if you moved the source memory, the DMA controller would quite happily copy over incorrect data, the original source data having moved!

 The list of allocated blocks is structured as a singly linked-list, which is set up with a head pointer and a "rover", which points to the